JTYEG/spotify-mcp/README.md

 This project was inspired by [spotify-mcp-server](https://github.com/marcelmarais/spotify-mcp-server) by Marcel Marais.
 Main modifications:
 1. The authentication process was refactored to use the Spotify API’s PKCE extension, eliminating the need for local client secret storage and repeated re-authentication.
-2. Added tools for track audio feature and audio analysis.
-These tools are marked as deprecated in the Spotify API, but they are still useful.
+2. Added new tools to understand user's taste.